JalajaDG/Audioplayer_Gstreamer_gtk-/README.md

 			◾️string file_path = string(folder_path) + "/" + string(file_name);
 	◾️add to playlist
 		◾️playlist.push_back(file_path);
-	◾️close directory =g_dir_close(dir);
+	◾️sort the vector =to see the music list as in normal folder ◾️close directory =g_dir_close(dir);

 	◾️Freeing the Folder Path Memory